jfelten/My_bare_metal_k8s/storage.md

 ## Create the glusterfs storage array

 Dynamic storage is not technically required, but I strongly suggest it for any kubernetes cluster.
-This will let kubernetes manage the lifecycle of perisent disks used by applicaitons.
+This will let kubernetes manage the lifecycle of persistent disks used by applications.
 Many open source kubernetes applications assume the presence of a working default storage class, and this will allow you to run them out of the box without painful storage reconfigurations.

 I chose to build my own storage array.
 If you do not desire this there are other options.
-It is possible to allocate space directly on a node and then use a provider running inside kubernetes like [nfs](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs), [rook](https://github.com/rook/rook), or even [glusterfs](https://github.com/gluster/gluster-kubernetes) to use that disk for dymanic storage.
+It is possible to allocate space directly on a node and then use a provider running inside kubernetes like [nfs](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs), [rook](https://github.com/rook/rook), or even [glusterfs](https://github.com/gluster/gluster-kubernetes) to use that disk for dynamic storage.
 These tie storage directly to the kubernetes nodes, but are easier to configure.

 I chose to use glusterfs as my storage provide mainly because I was using an RHEL variant and I didn't have access to a proper NAS.
 I did try [rook](https://github.com/rook/rook) but quickly gave up due to underlying ceph issues that looked hard to solve.
 Glusterfs works out of the box on CentOS and is relatively straightforward to use.
-There is even a service-based front end called heketi that can act as a dynamic storage provisioner in kubernetes.
+There is even a service-based front-end called heketi that can act as a dynamic storage provisioner in kubernetes.
 Overall I am pleased with glusterfs.

 There are many ways to run glusterfs: directly on the blades, VMS, straight up docker, or kubernetes.
 There is a good [glusterfs kubernetes example](https://github.com/gluster/gluster-kubernetes) that includes heketi and a glusterfs storage class.
-This example runs teh glsuter service itself inside kubernetes and mount storage direcly on the nodes.
-I chose not to run gluster inside kubernetes, because I wanted a separate first-class citizen resource that is shared among multiple clusters.
+This example runs the gluster service itself inside kubernetes and mounts storage directly on the nodes.
+I chose not to run gluster inside kubernetes because I wanted a separate first-class citizen resource that is shared among multiple clusters.
 I also chose not to run gluster on my blades to guard against catastrophic hardware failure.

 I designed my glusterfs peers to run inside VMs that reference virtual disks that reside on physical raid storage.
 While this may seem convoluted I think it is a nice compromise that provides enough isolation while providing an independent storage solution that can be used by any kubernetes cluster.
 I may replace the VMs with straight up docker or lxc in the future.
 The only storage component that runs in kubernetes is heketi.
 I have included the helm chart I use that installs a heketi server and glusterfs storage class on any kubernetes cluster in my network.